RuoshuiM/MKS22X-Final-Fractals/README.md

 # MKS22X-Final-Fractals

+# Description:
+This is a fractal viewer for Sierpinski's Triangle (or Gasket).
+Originally planned to include other types of fractals, but time doesn't allow it.

+# Usage
+- Two modes, one allows zoom out, the other doesn't.
+The one without zoom out allows for more zoom in levels.
+- When program starts, the default mode is the one that is able to zoom out.

+## Press keys to control program:

+- r to reset
+- o to switch to zoom-out mode and reset
+- i to switch to non-zoom-out mode and reset

+## Use mouse click to zoom:

+- Left click: zoom in
+- Right click: zoom out

+# Development Log
 ## 20190524
 - Try to draw the first triangle using rotation of point around center.
 - Implements faulty rotation method, which rotates a point around another point by a certain degree.